omerhalid/omerhalid/README.md

 ### Hello, I'm Ömer Halit Cinar! 👋

-- 🌐 As a software engineer, I specialize in high-frequency, low-latency trading software with a robust foundation in C++ and Rust.
 - 👨‍💻 I'm passionate about backend development, especially in creating scalable, secure, and easy-to-maintain solutions.
 I love turning tricky challenges into smooth, high-performing systems.
 Whether it’s optimizing data flows or building robust server-side apps, I’m all about using tech to make things better.
 - 📣 Let's connect!
 Find me on [LinkedIn](https://www.linkedin.com/in/omerhalitcinar).